For secure on-line access to your account with Support Enforcement, please log in:

 Payment Options (10 KB)

 The Child Support Recalculation Service helps parents maintain a fair standard of support for their children.
 This assistance is provided when child support is ordered by the court or included in filed written agreements that are registered with the service.
 The amount of child support is reviewed annually and usually updated if there is a change in the income of the person ordered to pay support.
-The Recalculation Service operates independently from the Support Enforcement Program as part of the services provided under the Family Justice Services Division.
+The Recalculation Service operates as part of the services provided under the Support Enforcement Program.
 A brochure is included below.